mattmakai/mattmakai.github.com/source/content/posts/120814-first-steps-to-fulfill-internet-business-dreams.rst

 means the idea is important *in combination* with execution.
-Here's what some of the best minds in technology have to say about `idea versus execution <http://www.derekflanzraich.com/2010/08/idea-or-execution/>`_ and another post about
+Here's what some of the best minds in technology have to say about `idea versus execution <http://www.derekflanzraich.com/2010/08/idea-or-execution/>`_ and another post that takes the hard stand that
-`why your idea doesn't matter <http://www.inc.com/rob-adams/2010/06/ideas-commodity-but-execution-intelligence-matters.html>`_.
+`your idea doesn't matter <http://www.inc.com/rob-adams/2010/06/ideas-commodity-but-execution-intelligence-matters.html>`_.

 Third, what is it going to take to get you to the point where you can talk to potential customers?
 For non-developers, this means putting together